-Judges in the County typically hire only permanent elbow clerks.
-When occasional clerkships arise, they are often posted at www.nycourts.gov/careers.
+Judges in New York County typically hire only permanent elbow clerks.
+When occasional clerkships arise, they are often posted on the New York Court system's career webpage.
 In most cases, justices will be seeking to hire clerks who can begin immediately or on a relatively short timeframe.
 Also note that these postings have short application windows, so check the site with regularity.